Vejmon/nettverk_portfolio_2/README.md

-This project consist of two programs, a modified version of simpleperf using UDP, and a protocol called DRTP used to reliably transmit the packages.
+This project consist of two programs, a modified version of simpleperf using UDP called 'application', and a protocol called DRTP used to reliably transmit the packages. application now also transmits an image with a few different methods of reliable transfer rather than trying to measure the bandwidth between two hosts

 A client transmits an image from the 'img' folder.
 Then a copy of the image is stored at the server in a folder called 'ut'.